ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 #### Security controls provided by the CloudSystem

-* Microsoft Defender ATP and Office 365 ATP centralise logs relating to the security of devices and Office services respectively.
+* Microsoft Defender ATP and Microsoft 365 ATP centralise logs relating to the security of devices and Microsoft services respectively.
 * Windows Time is used as the time source for all CloudSystem components.
 * Azure AD sign-in and audit logs are centralised by Log Analytics.
 * Update Management and Security Center logs are centralised by Log Analytics.